GabeScott/standard-works-vault/General Conference/1993 April - Faith Yields Priesthood Power.md

 Now, go back over the list of obstacles.
 Do you notice any of these in children?
 No wonder the Lord suggested that we seek faith like that of little children.

-And brethren, faith is not an exclusive tool of the priesthood.
-The Roman centurion held no priesthood, but through faith asked the Lord to heal his servant.
+Brethren, faith is not an exclusive tool of the priesthood.
+The Roman centurion held no priesthood, but through faith he asked the Lord to heal his servant.
 He added that he was not worthy to have Jesus come to his home, although he was a man whose authority others obeyed.
-He said, “But speak the word only, and my servant shall be healed.”
-(Matt.
-8:8.)
+He said, “But speak the word only, and my servant shall be healed” ([[Matthew 8.8|Matt.
+8:8]]).
 Jesus marveled at his faith.
-“I have not found so great faith, no, not in Israel.”
-(Matt.
-8:10.)
+“I have not found so great faith, no, not in Israel” ([[Matthew 8.10|Matt.
+8:10]]).

 The gentile woman of Canaan also tapped into the source of power.
 Evil spirits had vexed her daughter, and she sought in faith to have Jesus cast the evil spirits out.
 Jesus, probably testing her faith, explained that He was only sent to minister to those of Israel.
 She simply would not be denied.
 “Truth, Lord: yet the dogs eat of the crumbs which fall from their masters’ table.”
-Jesus exclaimed, “O woman, great is thy faith: be it unto thee even as thou wilt.”
-(Matt.
-15:27–28.)
+Jesus exclaimed, “O woman, great is thy faith: be it unto thee even as thou wilt” ([[Matthew 15.27|Matt.
+15:27–28]][[Matthew 15.28|]]).

 Brethren, we can learn much about faith from such sisters as the woman of Canaan, from our friends of other faiths such as the Roman centurion, and especially from our children.
 No matter how we learn to use the power of faith, we need to have it to accomplish the awesome tasks assigned to us.

 Also, we need to use more fully the gifts of the Spirit, all of which operate through faith.
 These gifts are available to us today.
 Even the ultimate power—to raise the dead—is occasionally exercised by those of great faith.
 The sick are healed, the blind see, the lame walk, and evil spirits are cast out—all through faith and priesthood power in combination.
 I feel we do not enjoy enough spiritual gifts in our priesthood callings.

-We can start by adding the ingredients of faith identified in the Lectures on Faith:
+We can start by adding the ingredients of faith identified in the *Lectures on Faith:*

-To know and accept that God exists.
+1. To know and accept that God exists.

-To know His correct character, attributes, and perfections.
+2. To know His correct character, attributes, and perfections.

-To know that the course of life we are now pursuing is according to God’s will.
+3. To know that the course of life we are now pursuing is according to God’s will.
 (See p.
-38.)
+38).

 Let’s add these three elements to our priesthood power tools.
 We can’t do it unless we sanctify our lives and add more spiritual depth to our knowledge.

 Now, what shall we do to put faith foremost?
 If we listen carefully, we will discover the key to Simon Peter’s faith in the challenge given him by the Savior prior to His resurrection: “Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat:

-“But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren.”
-(Luke 22:31–32; emphasis added.)
+“But I have prayed for thee, *that thy faith fail not:* and when thou art converted, strengthen thy brethren” ([[Luke 22.31|Luke 22:31–32]][[Luke 22.32|]]; emphasis added).

 Perhaps it is time that we humble ourselves and overcome the obstacles to faith, and then become converted as Peter did.
 Why go through life with two candlepower when more than four hundred watts are available?
 The tasks are so great!
 How can we possibly take the gospel to all the world and redeem the dead at the same time?
 I don’t know, but the power and energy to do so must and will come by faith in the Lord Jesus Christ.

-So, brethren, let’s plead fervently with the Lord as the Apostles of old did, “Lord, Increase our faith.”
-(Luke 17:5.)
+So, brethren, let’s plead fervently with the Lord as the Apostles of old did: “Lord, Increase our faith” ([[Luke 17.5|Luke 17:5]]).
 Then let’s use our increased faith as the primary power source in all our callings.
 In the name of Jesus Christ, amen.